Submissions for issue 49 are currently open. They will close 17 October.

-Any present or past student or staff member of the University of Glasgow may submit to From Glasgow to Saturn.
-We welcome prose fiction, poetry and essays.
+Any present or past student or staff member of the University of Glasgow or the Glasgow School of Art may submit to From Glasgow to Saturn.
+We welcome prose, poetry, hybrid forms and visual art.

 All submissions should fit the following criteria:

 - Prose – We accept both fiction and nonfiction of no more than 2,500 words.
 You may submit one fiction and/or one nonfiction piece at a time.
 Fiction includes short stories and extracts of longer pieces.
 Nonfiction includes book reviews, lyrical essays, creative nonfiction, and articles on the craft of creative writing.
 Please include a brief synopsis if you’re submitting an extract from a longer piece, such as a novel.

 - Poetry – You may submit up to 3 poems at a time, with a maximum total length of 120 lines.

 - Visual Art – We also accept artwork, including illustrations, graphic art and photography.
 You are welcome to submit an image of another form of visual art such as sculpture, conceptual art or performance – however please be aware that the visual image will be the primary way in which your art is represented.
 You may provide a short description of the work which will accompany the image – no more than 100 words.

 - You may make one submission in each of these categories at any one time—that is, one piece of prose fiction and/or up to 3 poems and/or one piece of prose nonfiction and or/one visual artwork.